-In this paper, I argue that proxy arbitration is a spillover effect that arises from corporate tax avoidance: firms make their foreign investments indirectly through third state conduit subsidiaries in order to take advantage of the bilateral tax treaty network (Arel-Bundock, 2017; Van 't Riet and Lejour, 2018).
+In this paper, I argue that proxy arbitration is a spillover effect that arises from corporate tax planning: firms make their foreign investments indirectly through third state conduit subsidiaries in order to take advantage of the bilateral tax treaty network (Arel-Bundock, 2017; Van 't Riet and Lejour, 2018).
 Thanks to the overlap between the bilateral tax and investment treaty networks, investors can often repurpose these subsidiaries as ISDS claimants in the event of a dispute with the host state.
 Using three highly detailed datasets on indirect investment, I find evidence in support of the spillover effect theory.
 First, I find that firms' selection into indirect (as opposed to direct) foreign investment is motivated by tax treaty access rather than investment treaty access.
-Second, conditional on investing indirectly, I find that firms are much more likely to locate their conduit subsidiaries in the states that give them access to tax treaties and lower tax rates on cross-border capital transfers.30 I find that firms do seek out conduit states that give them BIT access, but only when investing in high-political risk host states.
+Second, conditional on investing indirectly, I find that firms are much more likely to locate their conduit subsidiaries in the states that give them access to tax treaties and lower tax rates on cross-border capital transfers.
+I find that firms do seek out conduit states that give them BIT access, but only when investing in high-political risk host states.

 These findings carry clear and important policy implications.
 First, I have shown that the scope of proxy arbitration is larger than previously thought.
-Using two detailed datasets on indirect investment, I estimate that over 20% of global conduit subsidiaries could be used to file proxy arbitration in the event of a dispute; this is particularly concerning given the fact that firms have used proxy arbitration to, among other things, fight public health31 and environmental regulations.32 This finding underscores the importance of investment treaty reform efforts, while also suggesting that state-level bilateral renegotiations may be inefficient given the scope of the problem.
-More effective might be, for example, the use of plurilateral renegotiations to allow groups of states to jointly (re)define the clauses contained in all of their shared treaties.33 Moreover, I show that corporate tax avoidance, rather than ex ante BIT shopping, is often the ultimate cause of proxy arbitration by motivating firms to adopt indirect ownership structures.
-To avoid investment treaty abuse, states must therefore strike at the heart of the problem by supporting global efforts to fight tax avoidance; particularly important is the OECD's proposed global minimum tax, which-if fully implemented-would
+Using two detailed datasets on indirect investment, I estimate that over 20% of global conduit subsidiaries could be used to file proxy arbitration in the event of a dispute; this is particularly concerning given the fact that firms have used proxy arbitration to, among other things, fight public health and environmental regulations.
+This finding underscores the importance of investment treaty

-30This finding may not come as a surprise to investment policy experts, some of whom have conjectured that tax treaties may be more important; see e.g. Poulsen (2010, p.
+&lt;sup>30This finding may not come as a surprise to investment policy experts, some of whom have conjectured that tax treaties may be more important; see e.g. Poulsen (2010, p.
 540).

-31See Philip Morris v.
+&lt;sup>31See Philip Morris v.
 Australia, PCA 2012.

-32See Cervin and Rhone v.
+&lt;sup>32See Cervin and Rhone v.
 Costa Rica, ICSID 2013.